 Now, I know what you’re thinking.
 It looks like an ordinary Pepperoni Pizza, that you can practically get anywhere.
 However looks are deceiving… compared to Sicilian (thicker square crust) or NY Style Thin Crust, this particular pie is more so on the Medium side.
-The crust is crispy not too dry, the air pocket provided between the top and bottom of the pie, gives it a nice contrast between soft and hard textures.
-Pepperoni is cut in house, with the mozzarella being as cheesy and as fresh as gets.
-While the fresh tomatoes, gives it a nice zing and final note on the palate.
+The crust is crispy not too dry, the air pocket provided between the top and bottom of the pie gives it a nice contrast between soft and hard textures.
+Pepperoni is cut in house, with the mozzarella being as cheesy and as fresh as it gets, and while the fresh tomatoes give it a nice zing and a final note on the palate.

-Unfortunately, we were in a hurry due to the busy nature of our work.
-But managed to get some thoughts from Mark (the owner of this long-term family business).
-He explained about the constant moving between locations circa 1979-present time (between Cerritos, Buena Park and La Palma).
-Also he chimed in about the current situation in this generation’s pizzerias by providing this bold statement,
+Unfortunately, we were in a hurry due to the busy nature of our work, but we managed to get some thoughts from Mark (the owner of this long-term family business).
+He explained the constant moving between locations circa 1979-present time (between Cerritos, Buena Park and La Palma).
+Also, he chimed in about the current situation in this generation’s pizzerias by providing this bold statement,

 “There aren’t any Authentic Italians making any Authentic Italian Pizza these days…”- Mark; Owner of Paesano’s Pizzas & Subs

 Now, I can’t really comment on this… as someone who recently moved back to Southern California I’ve found it very hard to believe this is the case.
-But as I scroll through majority of the Pizza places I’ve been to, a lot of them well… aren’t owned by Italians to begin with.
-Which could only mean, authentic Italian Pizzerias (at least in this part of SoCal) is diminishing faster than the Mohicans (too soon?).
-Overall, who would have known a tasty Authentic Italian spot, was in the neighborhood.
+But as I scroll through a majority of the Pizza places I’ve been to, a lot of them well… aren’t owned by Italians to begin with.
+Which could only mean one thing: authentic Italian Pizzerias (at least in this part of SoCal) are diminishing faster than the Mohicans (too soon?).
+Overall, who would have known a tasty Authentic Italian spot was in the neighborhood.
 Maybe this writing gig isn’t so bad after all.